A Beginner's Guide to Tie Pins, Tie Clips, and Tie Bars

 For both clips and bars, you want to make sure all the parts of your tie are aligned before securing it to your shirt.
-Not only does it look good, your tie won’t be flapping in the wind or become disheveled.
+Not only does this ensure it looks good, it also ensures your tie won’t be flapping in the wind or become disheveled.

 Hold the wider part of the tie (the blade), the narrow part behind it (the tail) and the shirt placket (the front part with the button holes) together.

-Position it in the middle of the tie, a hands-width above the first button of your jacket (or above your belly button).
+Position the tie pin in the middle of the tie, a hands-width above the first button of your jacket (or above your belly button).

 Secure the t-bar by pushing it through the closest shirt button, pulling the chain a little through, and buttoning up the shirt.